n2iw/cat-relay/README.md

 - Flrig (cross platform)
 - DXLab Commander (Windows)
 - N1MM+ (Windows)
+- QLog (cross platform)

-Cat-Relay may also work with other radio control software if they provide one of two interfaces:
+Cat-Relay may also work with other radio control software if they provide one of 3 interfaces:

-- A DXLab Commander compatible TCP interface.
+- DXLab Commander compatible TCP interface.
-- A Flrig compatible XML/RPC server.
+- Flrig compatible XML/RPC server.
+- Hamlib/rigctld compatible TCP interface.
+Choose QLog in that case.

-At this moment, only SDR++, SDRconnect, RUMlogNG, DXLab Commander, Flrig and N1MM+ are tested.
+At this moment, only SDR++, SDRconnect, RUMlogNG, DXLab Commander, Flrig, N1MM+ and QLog are tested.
 MacLoggerDX may also work, except changing modes on SDR is not supported by MacLoggerDX.

 ## Settings